OpenArCloud/SpatialDDS-spec/sections/v1.4/02-conventions.md

 ### **2.3 Numeric Validity & NaN Deprecation**

-- `NaN`, `Inf`, or other sentinels SHALL NOT signal absence.
-Presence flags govern validity.
+- `NaN`, `Inf`, or other sentinels SHALL NOT signal absence or "unbounded" values; explicit presence flags govern validity.
+- Fields guarded by `has_*` flags are meaningful only when the flag is `true`.
+When the flag is `false`, consumers MUST ignore the payload regardless of its contents.
-- Non-finite numbers MUST be rejected wherever geographic coordinates, quaternions, or coverage bounds appear.
+- When a `has_*` flag is `true`, non-finite numbers MUST be rejected wherever geographic coordinates, quaternions, coverage bounds, or similar numeric payloads appear.

 ### **2.4 Canonical Ordering & Identity**